fpsvogel/fpsvogel.com/src/_posts/2023-03-15-ruby-parslet-parsing-and-transformation.md

 ## Next steps

-After this trial run with Parslet, I've decided to use it in my larger project Reading, where it will replace my oversized regular expressions and ad-hoc parsing code.
-It will take a lot of work to replace what amounts to the majority of the code in that gem, but I think it's worthwhile for a couple of reasons:
+After this trial run with Parslet, I'm considering using it in my larger project Reading, where it could replace my ad-hoc parsing code.
+It would take a lot of work to replace what amounts to the majority of the code in that gem, but it might be worthwhile for a couple of reasons:

-- I have a hard time understanding the current code because **parsing and transformation is all mixed up**.
+- I have a hard time understanding the parsing code in my Reading gem because, as I've mentioned, **parsing and transformation is all mixed up**.
 It's only after playing around with Parslet, which separates the two, that I'm finally able to perceive this problem.
 - The column that I still need to implement is **the most complex of all** (the History column for fine-grained tracking of reading/watching), and I've been putting off implementing it because of how messy I imagine it will be with the old hodgepodge approach.

-And, well, doing more Parslet is the thing I'm most interested in right now, and I think that counts for *something* in my open-source project that no one uses besides me 😂
+And, well, doing more Parslet (or taking a similar parse-and-transform approach) is the thing I'm most interested in right now, and I think that counts for *something* in my open-source project that no one uses besides me 😂